Consumer Cellular vs. Verizon

 Verizon offers more phone options than Consumer Cellular.
 Customers can choose from the latest smartphones, flip phones, or certified refurbished phones to reduce the cost of buying a phone.

 One of our favorite Verizon phone options for seniors is the Kyocera DuraXV Extreme+, a solid, modestly-priced flip phone.
 It’s durable and water-resistant with a senior-friendly design.
-We like its larger size and screen, which is easier to read than many other models, and programmable keys.
+We like its larger size and screen that’s easier to read than many other models, and programmable keys.

 We also appreciate that you can bring your phone when you sign up for a cell phone plan.
 You’ll also have the option to keep your phone number or get a new one, similar to Consumer Cellular.